Michoumichmich/oneAPI-setup-script/README.md

 ### Environment variables

-Once everything was built, add the first four exports of the script in your environment or add them in your shell's config file.
+Once everything was built, add the first four exports of the script in your environment or add them in the `.bashenv`.

 ### Using the CUDA Backend